AurelienGgt/Customer-Support-Enhancing-Efficiency/README.md

 customer-support-efficiency/
 │
-├── notebooks/ # Jupyter notebooks for data exploration and analysis ├── scripts/ # Python scripts for data processing and model development ├── models/ # Saved model files
+├── notebooks/ # Jupyter notebooks for data exploration and analysis ├── data/ # Dataset files
-├── data/ # Dataset files
 └── README.md # Project documentation
 ```

 <h1>📊 Dataset Description :</h1>

 The dataset comprises customer support interactions, enabling the training and evaluation of AI models for tasks such as conversation summarization, action extraction, and resolution recommendation.
+The dataset is too small that it's hard to provide a lot of information except some visual...

 <h1>🛠️ Project Workflow :</h1>

 <h2>1️⃣ Data Analysis & Preprocessing :</h2>

 - **Exploratory Data Analysis (EDA)**: Understanding the structure and content of customer support interactions.
-- **Data Cleaning**: Handling missing values and correcting inconsistencies.
-- **Feature Engineering**: Extracting relevant features from text data to enhance model performance.
-- **Data Splitting**: Dividing the dataset into training, validation, and test sets.

-<h2>2️⃣ Model Selection & Training :</h2>

-- **Baseline Models**: Implementing initial models such as logistic regression and decision trees to establish performance benchmarks.
-- **Advanced Models**: Developing complex models like Random Forests, Gradient Boosting Machines, or Neural Networks for improved accuracy.
-- **Hyperparameter Tuning**: Optimizing model parameters using techniques like GridSearchCV or RandomizedSearchCV.
-- **Cross-validation**: Assessing model generalization to prevent overfitting.

 <h2>3️⃣ Evaluation & Metrics :</h2>